 - Takes hormone testing to a whole new level: Dutch Complete + Cortisol Awakening Response (CAR)

-- Includes Metabolites of Estrogens, Androgens, Progesterone, Cortisol, Melatonin, Adrenaline, Noradrenaline and 8-OHdG.
+- Includes Metabolites of Oestrogens, Androgens, Progesterone, Cortisol, Melatonin, Adrenaline, Noradrenaline and 8-OHdG as well as Organic Acid makers for neurotransmitters and nutrient metabolism.

 - The diurnal pattern of Free Cortisol and Cortisone are also provided, including the Cortisol Awakening Response.
 An optional nighttime Insomnia Cortisol measurement is also available.*